NordcomInc/nordstar/packages/components/accented/README.md

 # @nordcom/nordstar-accented

-Highlight text with an accent color
+Highlight text with an accent color.

 ## Installation